-During April of 2002 (Fig. 6 upper panels) near-surface salinities ranged from <32 near the coast and over Burgeo Channel and Bank and <32.5 over St. Pierre Bank, these values were generally near-normal to slightly fresher than normal over St. Pierre Bank.
-Salinities below 150-m depth ranged from 33 to >34.5, which for the most part, were near-normal except on the southeast slopes where they were generally fresher than normal in the depth range of 100-200 m.
-Upper layer salinities during April 2003 increased over 2002 values, particularly on St. Pierre Bank, to slightly saltier-than-normal.
-In deeper waters (>100 m) salinities during the spring of 2003 ranged from near normal to slightly fresher-than-normal (Fig. 6 bottom panels).
+During April of 2003 (Fig. 6 upper panels) near-surface salinities ranged from <32 near the coast and over Burgeo Channel and Bank and from 32.5-33 over St. Pierre Bank, these values were generally near-normal to saltier than normal over St. Pierre Bank.
+Salinities below 150-m depth ranged from 33 to >34.5, which for the most part, were near-normal except on the slopes of St. Pierre Bank where they were generally fresher than normal in the depth range of 100-200 m.
+Salinities along the section during April 2004 were very similar to 2003 values however there was a general increase along the slopes of the banks towards average conditions.